 The affect gap refers to differences in decision behavior between affect-rich and affect-poor choices.
-Specifically, relative to affect-poor choices, in affect-rich choices participants maximize EV less and show higher risk aversion; the affect gap seems to reflect a switch to a simpler heuristic decision-making strategy that neglects probability information for affect-rich choices (Lejarraga et al., 2016; Pachur et al., 2014; Pachur & Galesic, 2013; Popovic et al., 2019; Suter et al., 2016).
-We examined a possible explanation for this gap, according to which high anticipatory affect may constrain cognitive resources available to the decision maker.
+Specifically, relative to affect-poor choices, in affect-rich choices, participants maximize EV less and show higher risk aversion; the affect gap seems to reflect a greater reliance on a simpler heuristic decision-making strategy that neglects probability information for affect-rich choices (Lejarraga et al., 2016; Pachur et al., 2014; Pachur & Galesic, 2013; Popovic et al., 2019; Suter et al., 2016).
+In this article, we examined a possible explanation for the affect gap, according to which high anticipatory affect may constrain cognitive resources available to the decision maker.
 To test this possibility, we collected affect-rich and affect-poor choices both with and without time pressure.
-We predicted that, if the affect gap reflects a response to added cognitive constraints in affect-rich choices, the aforementioned differences in decision behavior under affect-rich choice would be increased under time pressure.
-Our results replicated the affect gap and showed that participants showed less EV maximization and were more risk averse in the affect-rich than in the affect-poor condition; we also found them to be more likely to select the non-compensatory affect heuristic in the former than in the latter.
-Contrary to our cognitive constraint hypothesis, the difference between the affect-rich and affect-poor conditions in the proportion of participants classified as using the non-compensatory affect heuristic was not impacted by time pressure.
-Although under time pressure participants responded equally fast for affect-rich and affect-poor choices, the affect gap emerged similarly.
+We predicted that if the affect gap reflects a response to added cognitive constraints in affect-rich choices, the aforementioned differences in decision behavior under affect-rich choice would be increased under time pressure.
+Our results replicated the affect gap and showed that participants showed less EV maximization and were more risk-averse in the affect-rich than in the affect-poor condition; we also found them to be more likely to select the non-compensatory affect heuristic in the former than in the latter.
+Importantly, however, contrary to our cognitive constraint hypothesis, the difference between the affect-rich and affect-poor conditions in the proportion of participants classified as using the non-compensatory affect heuristic was not impacted by time pressure.
+Although under time pressure, participants responded equally fast for affect-rich and affect-poor choices, the affect gap emerged similarly.
 This suggests that the affect gap is not driven by a reduction in available cognitive resources in affect-rich choice.

 What else could be driving the affect gap, if not cognitive constraints?
 One possibility is that the gap reflects a motivational shift in strategy selection that results from people aiming more strongly to minimize “regret” in the affect-rich than in the affect-poor choices.
-High anticipatory affect may lead participants to prioritize avoiding regret over increasing the objective chance of not experiencing a side effect.
-Regret minimization could also help explain the seemingly deliberate avoidance of probability information, evidenced by the increased use of the non-compensatory affect heuristic in the affect-rich choices.
-Anxiety and the avoidance of disappointment and regret have all been linked to avoidance of potentially useful information (see Golman et al., 2017).
-Alternatively, as affective information tends to be salient to decision makers, the difference in decision behavior may simply reflect the attention drawn by the affect-rich outcome, at the expense of attention paid to the probability information.
+High anticipatory affect may lead participants to prioritize avoiding regret over increasing the chance of not experiencing a side effect.
+Regret minimization could also help explain the seemingly deliberate avoidance of probability information (cf. Fuławka et al., 2024), evidenced by the increased use of the non-compensatory affect heuristic in the affect-rich choices.
+Anxiety and the minimization of disappointment and regret have all been linked to avoidance of potentially useful information (see Golman et al., 2017).
+Alternatively, as affective information tends to be salient to decision makers, the difference between affect-rich and affect-poor choice may simply reflect the attention drawn by the affect-rich outcome at the expense of attention paid to the probability information.
 Needless to say, these considerations are speculative and post-hoc and should be investigated more specifically in future research.